See how you can save on pallet freight with shared truckload service.

 - Section 21: Works of Art (Chapter 97)

 Use pallet freight to your advantage with shared truckload

 Besides getting creative with packaging and strategizing freight processes based on the above information, shippers — especially those at the enterprise level — can experience additional savings on pallet shipping with shared truckload service.

 For context, the constraints of the LTL and truckload (TL) shipping modes limit the savings shippers can receive from a standard request for proposal (RFP).
 RFPs for shipments that weigh more than the 5,000-pound LTL threshold and fall below the TL size cutoff of 24-26 pallets are uncommon.
-Because LTL and TL carriers don’t optimize transportation processes for shipments that measure 10-44 linear feet and under 36,000 pounds, traditional RFPs don’t provide shippers with the lowest rate for freight in this gray-area range.
+Because LTL and TL carriers don’t optimize transportation processes for shipments that measure eight to 44 linear feet and under 36,000 pounds, traditional RFPs don’t provide shippers with the lowest rate for freight in this gray-area range.